 "Leslie could be a historic storm for Bermuda as it is very large and forecast to intensify rapidly as it approaches," Bermuda's Emergency Measures Organization said in a statement.
 "The island could experience hurricane force winds for a sustained period of time, possibly up to two days."

-The storm had maximum sustained winds of 75 mph (120 kph), the hurricane center said.
+It had maximum sustained winds of 75 mph (121 kph), the hurricane center said.

 Part of complete coverage on

 November 5, 2012 -- Updated 1317 GMT (2117 HKT)